wsj0415/AI-Prompt-Collector/README.md

 *   `isModalOpen`, `promptToEdit`: Manages the state for the add/edit modal.
 *   `selectedPrompt`: Manages the state for the detail view modal.
 *   `searchQuery`, `isAiSearch`, `filteredPrompts`: Manages all states related to the search functionality.
-*   `modalityFilter`: Stores the currently active modality filter.
-*   `sortBy`: Stores the current sorting rule.

 ### 4. Core Logic & Data Flow

-*   **Data Persistence:**
-    *   The `prompts` state is automatically saved to `localStorage` whenever it changes, using a `useEffect` hook.
+*   **Data Persistence:** The `prompts` state is automatically saved to `localStorage` whenever it changes, using a `useEffect` hook.
 The app hydrates its initial state from `localStorage` on load.

 *   **CRUD Operations:**
     *   `handleSavePrompt`: Handles both creating new prompts and updating existing ones.
+If the prompt text is changed on an existing prompt, it creates a new version instead of overwriting the data.
     *   `handleDeletePrompt`: Removes a prompt from the `prompts` array.

-*   **Display Logic (Filtering, Searching, Sorting):**
-    *   The `displayedPrompts` variable is derived using `useMemo` for performance optimization.
-It calculates the final list to be rendered by applying the following steps in order:
+*   **Display Logic:** The `displayedPrompts` variable is derived using `useMemo` for performance optimization.
+It calculates the final list to be rendered by applying filtering, searching, and sorting logic sequentially.
-        1.  **Filter:** The list is first filtered by the selected `modalityFilter`.
-        2.  **Search:** The filtered list is then processed by the search logic (either local keyword search or the asynchronous AI search results).
-        3.  **Sort:** Finally, the resulting list is sorted based on the current `sortBy` state.
-    *   This chained, memoized approach ensures that the UI updates efficiently and all controls work together seamlessly.

 *   **Gemini API Integration:**
     *   All communication with the Gemini API is isolated in `services/geminiService.ts`.
-    *   `generateTagsAndTheme`: Constructs a request with a specific JSON schema to ensure the API returns a consistently structured object for the theme and tags.
+    *   `generateTagsAndTheme`, `findRelevantPrompts`, `runPromptTest`, `evaluateTestResult`, and `enhancePrompt` are the core functions that construct requests with specific JSON schemas to ensure the API returns consistently structured data.
-    *   `findRelevantPrompts`: Sends a summarized list of all prompts along with the user's query to the API, asking it to return an array of the most relevant prompt IDs, which are then used to filter and sort the results.

 ### 5. Data Import/Export

-*   **Export:** The entire collection is exported as a single JSON file with a timestamped filename (e.g., `ai-prompts-export-YYYY-MM-DD.json`).
+*   **Export:** The entire collection is exported as a single JSON file with a timestamped filename.
 *   **Import:** Users can import prompts from a JSON file.
 The format should be the same as the one generated by the "Export" feature.
-    *   **Format:** The file must contain a JSON array of prompt objects.
-    *   **Validation:** Each object in the array should represent a valid prompt with fields like `id`, `title`, `versions`, and `modality`.
-    *   **Duplicate Handling:** Prompts with an `id` that already exists in your current collection will be skipped to prevent duplicates.
+Duplicate IDs are skipped.
+*   **Migration:** The import logic includes a migration function (`migratePrompts`) to ensure backward compatibility with older data formats.